ippontech/blog-usa/posts/Ippon-USA-offers-a-helping-hand-to-those-impacted-by-natural-disasters.md

+---
+authors:
-authors: Dan Collins
+- Dan Collins
 tags:
 - life-at-ippon
-- culture
+- Culture
 date:
 title: "Ippon USA Offers a Helping Hand to Those Impacted By Natural Disaster"
 image:
+---

 *“Let us remember: One book, one pen, one child, and one teacher, can change the world.
 Never doubt that a small group of thoughtful committed citizens can change the world.
 Indeed, it is the only thing that ever has.” - Malala Yousafzai*